ziap/ziap.github.io/content/blog/parallel-array/index.md

 We'll test the following operations:

 1. Fill an array with `push`
-2. Fill an array by resizing and assign in a loop
+2. Fill an array by resizing and assigning in a loop
 3. Access elements with `get` (wide)
 4. Access elements with `view` (narrow)
 5. Copying

-I tested with 1 million random items, for the read tests I tested both random access pattern and sequential access pattern.
+I tested with 1 million random items.
+For the read tests, I tested both random access and sequential access patterns.
 For more information about the test procedure, take a look at the [benchmark file](//github.com/ziap/parallel-array/blob/master/src/bench.ts).

 | Benchmark                | Array of Objects (AoS) | Parallel Array (SoA) | Difference |